Do We Need Food Service Licenses to Serve Food in Concessions?

 Additionally, fountain drinks count as “prepared food” because they are not enclosed in sealed packaging.

 The good news is that some states waive food service licensing requirements for nonprofit organizations and schools that are serving prepared food items.
 If this is the case in your state, your booster club may be able to serve up juicy cheeseburgers and a full lineup of other prepared food without a license.
+Each state has different rules, and the rules do change periodically, so it is a good idea to check with your state.

 • Individually packed cookies